gbarrile/RMark_Workshop_Sp24/README.md

 ## Acknowledgments

-This workshop is offered through the University of Wyoming.
-A huge thank you to the Wyoming Bird Initiative for Resilience and Diversity (WYOBIRD) for supporting the workshop.
+This workshop at the University of Wyoming was made possible by the Wyoming Bird Initiative for Resilience and Diversity (WYOBIRD).
+A special thank you Dr. Corey Tarwater for assisting with logistics, support, and conceptualization.

 ---